gonBorn/super-share-tool/README.md

 ./gradlew ktlintFormat
 ```

-## How to get the jar
+## How to get the application

 1. Build by yourself by running and find super-share-1.0.0.jar in `build/libs` directory
     ```bash
     ./gradlew shadowJar
     ```

-2. Download the jar file from the [release page](https://github.com/gonBorn/super-share-tool/releases)
+2. Download the jar file, exe or dmg from the [release page](https://github.com/gonBorn/super-share-tool/releases)

 ## How to use it